-There will hardly be another year that will change healthcare as much as 2020 did.
 The global pandemic pushed the sector to adapt and innovate.
 It defined, too, how healthcare will change in the next 10 years.

 This does not mean the industry has moved substantially from the path that it was on.
 Digital technologies were already having an impact on healthcare, but the investment in change wasn’t hurried.
 Now investment is an expedited change.

-2021 will see similar technology trends in healthcare, as well as adoption of new technologies, though most of it will be the ripple effect of the changes that happened in 2020.
-Read on to find our detailed analysis of the most significant healthtech trends for this year to stay ahead of the market.
+2023 will see similar technology trends in healthcare, as well as adoption of new technologies, though most of it will be the ripple effect of the changes that happened in 2020.
+Read on to find our detailed analysis of the most significant healthtech technology trends for this year to stay ahead of the market.

 Healthcare Technology: Market Overview